 In 2017 dedication of CHARDON PEACE STONE at the New Chardon Living Memorial Park

-The International Center for Environmental Arts (ICEA) is actively seeking an agreement to work together to improve access to and quality of vocational training for Cleveland’s youth.
-So many young people lack the skills and credentials they need to fill the many jobs that are available.
-Our partnership for the WCPM will train and create a skilled pool of educated workers that the private sector needs in Arts, Transportation, Environment, Marketing, Internet Technology the Business and Social Sciences.
+The International Center for Environmental Arts (ICEA) is actively seeking an agreement to work together to improve access to and quality of vocational training for American Veterans and youth by building the National Coast-to-Coast GREAT AMERICAN PEACE TRAIL.
+So many people lack the skills and credentials they need to fill the many jobs that are available.
+Our partnership for the WCPM is to make at the Worlds Children Peace Center to will train and create a skilled pool of educated workers that the private sector needs in Arts, Transportation, Environment, Marketing, Internet Technology the Business and Social Sciences.
 The skills imparted to them here improve their standard of living, This is also an important step towards ensuring long term economic growth and prosperity in North East Ohio as a 'Cultural Industry' to foster civic identity, cultivate jobs, and tourism, brand Ohio Environmental Arts as a Culture District in the Bioregion while developing a sustainable Global Culture of Peace for All Living Things

-Under the agreement, the WCPM will provide vocational training to under-served youth, certifying the graduation of students over three years, with qualifying students receiving internationally recognized certificates.
+Under the agreement, the WCPM at the Worlds Children Peace Center provide vocational training to under-served veterans and youth, certifying the graduation of students over three years, with qualifying students receiving internationally recognized certificates.
 The WCPM will also provide placement services to the students for jobs in Cleveland and abroad.

 David and Renate Jakupca